 If you want to invest in cryptocurrencies, it is important to be aware of your crypto wallet options.
-A cryptocurrency wallet acts as your digital bank account.
-It enables you to store, send, and receive digital currencies like bitcoin.
+A cryptocurrency wallet acts as your digital bank account in which you can store, send, and receive digital currencies like bitcoin.

-This guide is designed to introduce you to the types of crypto wallets available and give you some ideas about which wallets to use for a variety of crypto activities.
+This guide to crypto wallets is designed to introduce you to the types of crypto wallets available and give you some ideas about which wallets to use for a variety of crypto activities.

-A crypto wallet is software that allows users to store, send, and receive cryptocurrency.
-Wallets store a user's private and public keys and interact with the blockchain to process cryptocurrency transactions.
-To use cryptocurrency, you must have a crypto wallet.
+A crypto wallet is a software that allows users to store, send, and receive cryptocurrencies.
+Cryptocurrency wallets store users’ private and public keys and interact with blockchain platforms to process cryptocurrency transactions.

-There are several different types of cryptocurrency wallets, each with its own specific features.
+There are different types of cryptocurrency wallets, each with specific features.
 There are online wallets, mobile wallets, hybrid wallets, desktop wallets, hardware wallets, and paper wallets.

 An online wallet is a crypto wallet that you can access using your web browser.
 Online wallets are easy to set up and simple to use.
-You only need to register at an online crypto wallet provider such as Blockchain.info, and you are ready to start receiving cryptocurrency to store online.
+Register with an online crypto wallet provider such as blockchain.info, and you are ready to start receiving cryptocurrency.

-The drawbacks of online wallets are that in some cases the wallet provider holds your private keys, which means you do not have full control over your cryptocurrency holdings, and that they are more likely to get hacked than other wallets.
+One of the drawbacks of online wallets is that in some cases the wallet provider holds your private keys, which means you do not have full control over your cryptocurrency holdings.
+This makes your wallet is more likely to be hacked.

-Online wallets should, therefore, only be used as a temporary storage of smaller amounts of cryptocurrency.
-For example, you might hold a small amount of crypto to shop online using digital currency in an online wallet.
+Therefore, you should only use online wallets as temporary storage for smaller amounts of cryptocurrency.
+For example, you might hold a small amount of cryptocurrency in your online wallet for shopping online.

 Mobile wallets are the most convenient way to store cryptocurrency as they allow you to have quick and easy access to your digital cash.
 Mobile wallets are excellent for users who regularly pay for goods and services using digital currencies like bitcoin because a quick QR scan is all it takes to make a payment.